 Basically, measurement is an essential act to determine the electrical measuring unit.

-It performs from the comparing unknown quantity’s unit and standard unit of an electronic device.
+It performs by comparing an unknown quantity’s unit and the standard unit of an electronic device.

 A measuring devices which use to measure or compare unknown quantity with standard quantity is called as ‘Measuring Instrument’